Noise Levels in West Cloverdale, Boise, ID | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 761 West Cloverdale residents, or 24.3%, live above that level.
 By land area, 28.7% of West Cloverdale is above 55 dBA.

 Average noise levels for West Cloverdale residents, grouped by direction from the center of West Cloverdale.
-Western West Cloverdale carries the highest population-weighted average; Eastern West Cloverdale carries the lowest.
-Just 20% of residents in Eastern West Cloverdale live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Western West Cloverdale.
+The highest population-weighted average is in central West Cloverdale; the lowest is in northeastern West Cloverdale, where just 21% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central West Cloverdale